jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 ```

 Now our code:
-1. hide errors when loading success.
+1. hides errors when loading success.
 2. error does not disappear after a while without resolving user problem,
-3. show the progress bar.
+3. shows the progress bar.

-And of course we can shoe more detailed messages
+And, of course we can show more detailed messages

 ```kotlin
 fun showError() {